jssimporter/JSSImporter/README.md

 Policies are generated on the fly by supplying the JSSImporter with a policy template.
 This is a simplified XML document-essentially an empty policy object from the API.
 The JSSImporter will handle substituting in the scope, category, and package information as specified in the other parts of the recipe.
 You may, if you wish, also include elements directly.
 Any groups mentioned in the input variables to the recipe, for example, would get added to the scoping groups hardcoded into the supplied policy template.

 Indeed, the only input variables for policies are ```policy_category```, discussed earlier, and ```policy_template```, which should be a path to a policy template, an example of which is included with this project.
-Again, you can experiment with values in the web interface, and then get the XML data from either an API lookup through the API documentation for your server, https://yourcasperserver:8443/api/, or if you're feeling spicy, through the python-jss wrapper.
+Again, you can experiment with values in the web interface, and then get the XML data from either an API lookup through the API documentation for your server, https://yourcasperserver:8443/api/, or if you're feeling spicy, through [jss_helper](https://github.com/sheagcraig/jss_helper) or through the [python-jss](https://github.com/sheagcraig/python-jss) wrapper.

 See the "Template" section for a list of all of the string replacement variables.